MinterTeam/minter-go-node/README.md

 Minter is a blockchain network that lets people, projects, and companies issue and manage their own coins and trade them at a fair market price with absolute and instant liquidity.

+_NOTE: This is alpha software.
+Please contact us if you intend to run it in production._

 ## Run using Docker

 ---